derrod/legendary/README.md

   --override-username <username>
-                        Override username used when launching the game (only works with some titles) --dry-run             Print the command line that would have been used to launch the game and exit
+                        Override username used when launching the game (only works with some titles) --dry-run             Print the command line that would have been used to launch the game and exit --wine <wine binary>  Override WINE binary being used to launch the game --wine-prefix <wine pfx path>
+                        Override WINE prefix used.

 Command: list-games